RVirmoors/rvirmoors.github.io/ccw/practical-python.md

 --

-Check your installation: (should be at least 3.7)
+Check your installation: (should be at least version 3.7)

 ```powershell
 python --version
 ```

+???
+OSX bla

 ---